lucaszafran/lucaszafran/README.md

 - 👋 Hi, I’m Lucas Zafran
 - 👀 I’m interested in photography and expanding my knowledge of coding.
-- 🌱 I’m currently learning java and python.
+- 🌱 I’m currently learning Python and C.
 - 💞️ I’m looking to collaborate on small projects.

 ### Connect with me